netkicorp/netkidocs/onboard_id_androidx.md

 Initialize SDK

-Before using any of the methods initialize it as below.
+Before using any of the methods initialize the SDK as below.

 ```kotlin
 OnBoardId.initialize(applicationContext)